 Admission to the entry-level professional program in occupational therapy requires:

-- transcripts from each college, university, or technical college attended showing work completed and in progress
+- Transcripts from each college, university, or technical college attended showing work completed and in progress

 - Graduate Record Exam (GRE) scores

-- documentation of paid or volunteer experience in at least two different settings serving persons across the lifespan with physical, behavioral or mental health disabilities
+- Documentation of paid or volunteer experience in at least two different settings serving persons across the lifespan with physical, behavioral or mental health disabilities

-- a minimum of three letters of recommendation
+- Minimum of three letters of recommendation

-- at least a "C" or better in the following prerequisite courses or their equivalent:
+- At least a "C" or better in the following prerequisite courses or their equivalent: